unlock bootloader samsung vaultkeeper

 STEP 3: Boot Samsung Device to Download Mode

 Well, there is no universal method to boot your device to Download Mode. different Samsung devices take diverse routes for the same.
 Therefore please refer to our guide on How to Boot any Samsung Device to Download Mode.
 This guide covers all the Samsung devices.
 Furthermore, we have also shared a method to boot to download mode without any hardware keys, you may try it out as well.
-Once booted to Download Mode, proceed to the below section to unlock the bootloader on your Samsung device.
+With that said, the below steps might be enough to get the job done:

 STEP 4: Unlock Bootloader on Samsung via Download Mode